 When people think of baseball, they usually think of the two pieces of equipment that are synonymous with the sport: the bat and the glove.
-The baseball glove is almost just as famous as the sport is itself.
+Just like how the arrow quiver is an essential piece of equipment for an archer, the baseball glove is almost just as famous as the sport is itself.
 Baseball gloves have been one of the best selling pieces of sports equipment for decades.
 Millions of both baseball and softball gloves are sold annually.
 You can find a glove in just about every household in America.
 Having a catch with a baseball has almost been a staple of American childhood for years.
 Baseball is practically impossible to play without a glove.
 With the amount of velocity balls have when being hit in today’s fast powerful game, you would probably break your hand trying to catch a ball from close range.
 In the early years of baseball, everybody had the same glove and there were not many differences between the gloves used by teammates.
 In today’s game almost every position’s glove is specifically designed for their positions performance.

 The Origin of the Baseball Glove

 In the very beginning of baseball, gloves were not used at all.
 It was looked at as “soft” to use a glove.
 Players would put their hands together and catch the ball with both hands.

 The first player to use a glove in a game was Charlie Waitt, an outfielder for the St. Louis Cardinals, who used a pair of fingerless tan leather gloves in 1875.
 Even though Waitt is credited as the first player to wear a glove, he did not want to be noticed wearing them in fear that he’d be seen as less of a man than the other players.